apacheignite/documentation/data-grid/page-memory.md

 [/block]
 Prior to Apache Ignite 2.0, the data grid's distributed key-value store was built on top and relied on three memory tiers - on-heap tier, off-heap tier, and swap tier.
 All these memory modes had some tier-specific disadvantages:

 * On-heap tier: data stored in this memory layer resided in the Java heap managed by Java VM.
-If the overall data set's size grew beyond 20 GB on a single Apache Ignite node then you could easily face long stop-the-wold garbage collection pauses that can be a significant performance hit or cause complete ejection of the node from the cluster.
-Considering that
+If the overall data set's size grew beyond 20 GB on a single Apache Ignite node then you could easily face long stop-the-world garbage collection pauses that in return could cause a significant performance hit or complete ejection of the node from the cluster.
+Considering that in most modern Apache Ignite use cases the overall memory consumption on individual nodes goes far beyond than 20 GB the off-heap tier was started to be used as a default memory mode to mitigate these on-heap tier issues.

+* Off-heap tier: data was stored in a manageable memory region outside of Java heap (off-heap).
+All the memory allocations and releases were managed by Apache Ignite internally in a fully transparent fashion for the end user.
+This memory mode helped to resolve all the on-heap tier's issues and allowed to store hundreds of gigabytes and petabytes of data on an individual node effortlessly.
+However, the off-heap tier still had some disadvantages on its own such as uncontrollable memory fragmentation and necessity to maintain SQL rows/indexes cache in Java heap that barred from doing some of the most valuable SQL Grid optimization tasks.

+* Swap tier: when there was no more room left in one of the two tiers above, the data could have been swapped to disk to the Apache Ignite swap tier.
+Frequent access to the swapped tier could cause significant performance degradation of the overall application especially if SQL queries were used because considerable amount of data might have been moved between the swap and other memory layers.

 Page Memory is an abstraction for working with pages in memory.
 Internally it interacts with a file store which is responsible for allocating page IDs, writing and reading of pages.
 One should distinguish a concept of a page and a page buffer.